Getting started at UC Berkeley

 We know getting started at Berkeley can be exciting and a little overwhelming.
 Here is our list of a few things to get you started.

 1. Create your CalNet.
-After you accept your offer of admission, you will receive an email with your student ID number and instructions to create your CalNet ID, which will become the basis of your UC Berkeley online identity.
-You will use your CalNet ID to create your campus email, access campus web-based applications, and other services.
-Learn more about claiming your CalNet ID.
+After you accept your offer of admission, you will receive an email with instructions to create your CalNet ID, which will become the basis of your UC Berkeley online identity.
+You will use your CalNet ID to create your @berkeley.edu email and access other services.
+Claiming your CalNet ID.

-2. Graduate Student Resources covers everything from submitting your final transcripts to residency to parking and transportation at Berkeley.
-Take a look prior to your arrival, there are resources like accommodations for students with disabilities that are important to start setting up early to avoid long wait times.
+2. This Graduate Student Resources Guide covers everything from submitting transcripts to residency and parking passes.
+Review prior to your arrival, there are resources like accommodations for students with disabilities that are important to start setting up early to avoid long wait times.

-3. New Graduate Student Orientation (NGSO) is an additional orientation hosted in August by the Graduate Division.
+3. New Graduate Student Orientation (NGSO) is an orientation hosted in August by the Graduate Division.
 NGSO is designed to supplement orientations held by your department, school, or program.
-We partner with offices and organizations all over campus to help orient you to ease your transition into graduate school.
 Learn more about NGSO.
-In addition to NGSO, new and continuing students are invited to Grad-stravaganza.

 4. Check your email.
-You should be receiving/have received communications with helpful information about resources and important things to take care of as you come onboard.
-If you missed these emails, we’ve added them below.
+You should be receiving/have received communications with helpful information and important things to complete.
+If you missed these emails, we will add them below.

 5. Find Housing!
 The Bay Area is an incredible (and competitive) place to live, but there are options: